Wildlife Habitat Incentive Program (10.914)

 Credentials/Documentation

-Evidence that applicant has control over land to be entered into contract and submits an acceptable Wildlife Habitat Development Plan for the land unit of concern that incorporates needed wildlife habitat practices.
-This program is excluded from coverage under OMB Circular No. A-87.
+Evidence that applicant has control over land to be entered into contract and submits an acceptable Wildlife Habitat Development Plan for the land unit of concern that incorporates needed wildlife habitat conservation practices.
+This program was repealed by the Agricultural Act of 2014 (2014 Farm Bill), effective February 7, 2014.
+Therefore, no new enrollments are authorized for this program after that date.

 Application Procedure